CopernicaMarketingSoftware/Documentation/SMTPeter/features.md

 on which links are clicked within the email with our click statistics.

+## Email Throttling

+Sending large volumes of email messages can be tricky: receiving domains often set limits on the amount of messages or connections they accept.
+SMTPeter automatically adjusts the number of simultaneous connections, the number of messages per minute and the number of new connections per minute, according to the speed of the receiving mail server.

 ## Flexibility

 There are two different ways to use SMTPeter: either using the SMTP API or REST API.